lhtin/You-Dont-Know-JS/types & grammar/ch4.md

 **Tip:** Notice the `Boolean( .. )` wrapped around the `a && b && c` expression -- you might wonder why that's there.
 We'll come back to that later in this chapter, so make a mental note of it.
 For a sneak-peek (trivia-wise), try for yourself what `d` will be if you just do `d = a && b && c` without the `Boolean( .. )` call!

-So, if "falsy objects" are **not just objects wrapped around falsy values**, what the heck are they?
+So, if "falsy objects" are **not just objects wrapped around falsy values**, what the __heck__ are they?

 The tricky part is that they can show up in your JS program, but they're not actually part of JavaScript itself.

 **What!?**

-There are certain cases where browsers have created their own sort of *exotic* values behavior, namely this idea of "falsy objects," on top of regular JS semantics.
+There are certain cases where browsers have created their own sort of *__exotic__(奇特的)* values behavior, namely this idea of "falsy objects," on top of regular JS semantics.

 A "falsy object" is a value that looks and acts like a normal object (properties, etc.), but when you coerce it to a `boolean`, it coerces to a `false` value.